 Table of Contents

-- Zoom Links to check-in and join your appointment (Starting August 5th and ongoing).
+- Zoom Appointment Check-In links to check-in and join your appointment.

 - Scheduling and Accessing Telehealth Appointments. ***IMPORTANT TO READ: Letter to patients regarding future telehealth appointments.***

 - Frequently Asked Questions (FAQ)